fykosak/webs/README.md

 * Explanation: In FOL, we the database also needs to have some tables and preferably dummy data.
 1. open wsl terminal and `sudo mysql`
 2. type `use fol` (tells mysql to modify the `fol` database)
-3. copy and paste the contents of the file `data/sql/schema_fol.sql` into mysql shell and press Enter
+3. copy and paste the contents of the file `data/sql/schema_fol.sql` into mysql shell and press Enter (creates tables)
+4. copy and paste the contents of the file `data/sql/example_fol.sql` into mysql shell and press Enter (inserts data)

 Configuring neon files